ostis-ai/sc-machine/README.md

   is redistributed in a form of the [SCn-TeX document](https://github.com/ostis-ai/ostis-web-platform/blob/develop/docs/main.pdf).

+  or **alternatively** you can build sc-machine documentation only.
+To do that refer to the [scn-latex-plugin](https://github.com/ostis-ai/scn-latex-plugin) documentation.

 ## Quick start

 SC-machine is a core of any OSTIS-system, so you can use a reference system named [OSTIS Web platform](https://github.com/ostis-ai/ostis-web-platform) to get it up and running quickly.